jamiestankiewiz/stat159-fall2016-project1/paper/paper.md

 In my paper, I will be discussing tools of reproducible work flow.
-Including the tools I specifically used, what they are and what they do.\
+Including the tools I specifically used, what they are and what they do.
 I will also be going over my experience using these systems, touching on the things that I found easy and things I found rather difficult.

 Makefile is a tool that complies different documents and files together to make one central document.\
-\#what role it plays in reproducible workflow\
-This is useful in the role of reprpoducible workflow, because for everyone who has the correct documents, images and graphs, the Makefile just contains a list of instructions on how to compile the sources in a specific order.
+This is useful in the role of reproducible workflow, because for everyone who has the correct documents, images and graphs, the Makefile just contains a list of instructions on how to compile the sources in a specific order.